poly-gui/poly-docs/Writerside/topics/NanoPack-Data-Types.md

 >
 {style="note"}

-> Fields that have recursive types (i.e. fields that use the message it is in as its type) must be optional.
+> Fields that have recursive types (i.e. fields that use the message it is in as its type) are automatically marked as optional.
 >
 {style="note"}